Texas State University Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Texas State, approximately 62% of students took out student loans averaging $5,833 a year.
 That adds up to $23,332 over four years for those students.

-How Much Money Do Texas State Graduates Make?students who graduate from Texas State with a bachelor's degree go on to jobs where they make an average salary of $45,700 in their early years.
+How Much Money Do Texas State Graduates Make?bachelor's degree recipients from Texas State make around $45,700 per year during the early years of their employment.
 This is good news for future Texas State graduates since it is 15% more than the average college graduate's salary of $39,802 per year.